- 1How Do Gyromitra Mushrooms Differ From Their Toxic Counterpart?

 Irregular blood sugar levels.

-Gyromitra mushroom metabolizes in the stomach to form toxic inorganic compounds which can block vitamin B6 in the central nervous system.
+Gyromitra mushroom metabolizes in the stomach to form toxic inorganic compounds that can block vitamin B6 in the central nervous system.

-The mushroom toxicity also inhibits the formation of the neurotransmitter GABA (gamma-aminobutyric acid), thus, causing excitation in the central nervous system.
+Mushroom toxicity also inhibits the formation of the neurotransmitter GABA (gamma-aminobutyric acid), causing excitation in the central nervous system.

 These inorganic chemical compounds formed by mushroom toxicity can further lead to organ damage and toxicity in the liver.